computefoundation/gnu-linux-management/README.md

 # Contributing

-If you would like to contribute, please ensure that your contribution is correct, formatted consistently (a guideline will be provided in the future) and adheres to the Gnu-linux philosophy.
+If you would like to contribute, please ensure that your contribution is correct and formatted consistently (a guideline will be provided in the future).

 Credits will be placed in the wiki.